1995 Chilean telethon

 The 1995 Chilean telethon was the 13th version of the solidarity campaign held in Chile since 1978.
 The theme of this version was "Our great work."
 The event took place on 1–2 December 1995.
 The chosen poster boy for the campaign was Marcel Cáceres.

-The event, broadcast over twenty seven consecutive hours, was conducted primarily at the Teatro Teleton and the closing of the programme was broadcast from the National Stadium, the first time that the closing of the program was held there.
+The event, broadcast over 27 consecutive hours, was conducted primarily at the Teatro Teleton and the closing of the programme was broadcast from the National Stadium, the first time that the closing of the program was held there.
 During the early hours of Sunday, 3 December the final count was given, a total of CL$ 5,005,253,668.
-Although that figure far exceeded the amount collected from the last telethon (CL$ 3,138,513,916), the goal was to double that amount, so it was the first and, so far, the only telethon that has failed the objective.
+Although that figure far exceeded the amount collected from the last telethon (CL$ 3,138,513,916), the goal was to double that amount, so it was the first and, so far, the only telethon that has failed the objective, with the finale just being the song Ode to Joy.